LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/ContextAPI/ContextOverview.md

 ### Who is the Context API for

-If you are already using a Maven AI solution, you may want to use the Context API to retrieve and send values between an automation and conversational AI?
+If you are already using a Maven AI solution, you may want to use the Context API to retrieve and send values between bots. you may use the context API to store information related to conversations.

 ### Getting Started